-It is estimated that financing needs for 2023 will be 9.0% of GDP, and these are expected to be financed primarily with debt placed in the external market (such as the Notes), where the issuance of Eurobonds and budget support credit facilities maintains a significant weight, and active participation in the international markets takes pressure off the local market.
-The Republic may also elect to incur loans from multilateral institutions.
+It is estimated that financing needs for 2023 will be 9.6% of GDP, and these are expected to be financed primarily with debt placed in the external market, where the issuance of Eurobonds and budget support credit facilities maintains a significant weight, and active participation in the international markets takes pressure off the local market.
+However, the Republic may elect to issue a bond in the international capital markets or incur loans from multilateral institutions.